Wilhelm Kienzl: Early life and education

+Career

-While Kienzl was at Prague, Krejci took him to the Bayreuth Festival to hear the first performance of Wagner's Ring Cycle.
+While Kienzl was at Prague, Krejčí took him to the Bayreuth Festival to hear the first performance of Wagner's Ring Cycle.
 It made a lasting impression on Kienzl, so much so that he founded the "Graz Richard Wagner Association" (now the "Austrian Richard Wagner Company, Graz Office") with Hausegger and with Friedrich Hofmann.
 Although he subsequently fell out with "The Wagnerites", he never lost his love for Wagner's music.

 In 1879, Kienzl departed on a tour of Europe as a pianist and conductor.
 He became the director of the Deutsche Oper in Amsterdam during 1883, but he soon returned to Graz, where in 1886, he took over the leadership of the Steiermärkischen Musikvereins und Aufgaben am Konservatorium.
 He was engaged by the manager Bernhard Pollini as Kapellmeister at the Hamburg Stadttheater for the 1890–91 season, but was dismissed in mid-January 1891 because of the hostile reviews he received (his successor was Gustav Mahler).
 Later he conducted in Munich.

 In 1894, he wrote his third and most famous opera, Der Evangelimann, but was unable to match its success with Don Quixote (1897).
 Only Der Kuhreigen (1911) reached a similar level of popularity, and that very briefly.
 In 1917, Kienzl moved to Vienna, where his first wife, the Wagnerian soprano Lili Hoke, died in 1919, and he married Henny Bauer, the librettist of his three most recent operas, in 1921.